muneebalam/scrapenhl2/README.rst

 Donations
 ---------
 If you would like to support my work, please donate money to a charity of your choice.
-Many large charities do great work all around the world, but don't forget that your support is often more critical for local/small charities.
+Many large charities do great work all around the world (e.g. Médecins Sans Frontières), but don't forget that your support is often more critical for local/small charities.
 Also consider that small regular donations are sometimes better than one large donation.

 You can vet a charity you're targeting using a `charity rating website <https://www.charitynavigator.org/>`_.